SAP-samples/cap-distributed-resiliency/Application Resiliency/Amazon Aurora/README.md

 In this scenario, we are going to deploy the CAP applications to multiple regions with active-active setup.
 The Amazon Aurora Global Data Base Cluster is configured with cross-region read replica.
 Amazon Route 53 is used for routing the request to different regions subaccounts based on the maintained configurations.

-This use case is recommended for customers having SAP BTP subscriptions on AWS and building transactional CAP applications with data availability across the regions.
-This use case will not address the data latency issue across the regions and not recommended for real-time analytics solutions.
+This reference architecture is for building modern applications with data availability across the regions.
+This will not address the data latency issue across the regions and realtime analytics solutions.

 **Approximate RPO (Recovery Point Objective)**
 | Traffic Routing | Presentation/Web tier | Application tier | Data tier                                      |